villetakanen/site-ui-tester/README.md

 ## How to start

-To begin, use config.example.json file as the base of your config.json file.
+To begin, use config.example.json file as the base of your own config.json file.

 ### ToDo

 - readme
 - code refactoring
-- api-contolled version
+- api-controlled version